ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 }

 ```

 ## BotRoute

 An annotation indicates that a particular class serves the role of a router.

 ## CommandMapping

 An annotation is used to map bot requests to route methods.

 ## CommandDescription

 An annotation is used to describe command.
 You can see it which default `/help` command

 ## Authorization

 You can authorize command with these properties in `@CommandMapping` annotaion:

 - `allowAllUserAccess` - boolean, if true all users/group can be call this command
 - `allowAllGroupAccess` - a flag to mark a command can be called by any groups
 - `accessUserIds` - an array contains user id can call this command
 - `accessGroupIds` - an array contains group id can call this command
 - `accessMemberIds` - an array contains user id can call this command in the group
-- `onlyAdmin` - boolean, if true only admin of group can call this command
+- `onlyAdmin` - boolean, if true only admin of group can be call this command
-- `onlyForGroup` - boolean, a flag to mark a command can be called in groups only
+- `onlyForGroup` - boolean, a flag to mark a command can be called in groups
-- `onlyForPrivate` - boolean, a flag to mark a command can be called in private chat only
 - `onlyForOwner` - boolean, if true only bot's owner can be call this command

 ## Supported arguments

 ### Arguments by type

 - `Update` - An Update object of telegram bot API
 - `Message` - A message object of telegram bot API
 - `List<PhotoSize>` - If message contains photo, it will be hold them, or else it will be return `null`
 - `Document` - If message contains file, it will be hold them, or else it will be return `null`

 ### Arguments by annotation

 - `@CommandName` - An annotation to mark a param in command method as a command name
 - `@CommandBody` - An annotation to mark a param in command method as a command body
 - `@ChatId` - An annotation to mark a param in command method as a chat id, can be use on `Long` type